 - To prevent from getting the dry and wet mixture from collecting on your fingers, do the three-step dredging process.
 That is DRY, WET, DRY.

-- First, use your right hand, thoroughly coat the crab on all sides with the flour mixture.
+- First, use your right hand, and thoroughly coat the crab on all sides with the flour mixture.

 - Finally, using your right hand again, dip the crab one more time in the flour mixture.